Improving Your Urinary Continence

 The goal of Kegel exercises is to strengthen your pelvic floor muscles.
 This can help prevent urinary incontinence.

 To find your pelvic floor muscles, imagine you’re urinating.
-Contract the muscles you would need to stop the stream of urine.
-You can also tighten the muscles that you use to hold back gas when you don’t want to pass it.
+Contract (tighten) the muscles you would need to stop the stream of urine.
+You can also tighten the muscles you use to hold back gas when you don’t want to pass it.

 To do Kegel exercises: